 - AMST 803.
 American Ruins

 - AMST 805.
 Meds, Eds, Slots and Stadiums: Culture Industries and the New Urban Economy

 - Public Humanities – Sampling of courses available

 - AMST 825.
 Museums, Visual Culture & Critical Theory

 - AMST 876.
 The U.S. Civil War and Its Afterimage

 - AMST 853.
 Rise and Fall of American Slavery

 2-3 General electives

-- Any additional AMST courses, including any undergraduate courses with the permission of the instructors and approval of the Graduate Program Director.
+- Any additional AMST course, including any undergraduate course with the permission of the instructors and approval of the Graduate Program Director.

 - 2-credit thesis, or